Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 * Console Debugging
     * As an outcome I was able to see whether my Javascript functions were being called and were executing properly by displaying a console.log value in my console.
     * I noted that a Favicon was missing and was able to fix this by adding a favicon script and images.
+    * I noted that there were two errors in the conslole relating to "Unable to load sourcemap", my mentor explained to me that these can be ignored.

 ## Manual Testing